CallClerk - Settings - Call Blocking (How to block telemarketers / robocalls)

 CallClerk determines how to block a call based on a variety of factors.

 First, its important to note that each call has associated with it a directory entry.
 Directory entries are automatically generated for all new callers.
-Each directory entry contain information that helps CallClerk determine how to block calls - this information includes the caller id data from your phone company as well as a CallClerk Caller Type.
+Each directory entry contains information that helps CallClerk determine how to block calls - this information includes the caller id data from your phone company as well as a CallClerk Caller Type.
 For more information the CallClerk Directory click

 CallClerk Caller Types: